What Barclays needed

 - Outcomes: CAP Gemini's rating rose from 1.75 in 2016 to 3.25 by the end of 2019.
 Barclays were able to design future training to focus specifically on the identified knowledge gaps.

 Sometimes less is more.

-Our research showed that mimicking popular games (throwing dice, board games with questions) has limited appeal.
-More importantly, these games fail to provide the meaningful data needed by senior learning and compliance professionals.
+Our research showed that mimicking popular games (throwing dice, board games with questions) have limited appeal.
+More importantly, these games fail to provide the meaningful data senior learning and compliance professionals need.

 Our gamified learning solution was simple, compelling and encouraged competition.
 It focused on garnering invaluable information about knowledge retention and learning gaps.